-The Incident Commander and/or the Operations Section Chief - T&D will determine if formal Damage Assessment is warranted, based on the number of operating districts affected and the number/severity of cases showing in OMS.
+For Class 2 and larger events, the Incident Commander and/or the Operations Section Chief - T&D will determine if formal Damage Assessment is warranted, based on the number of operating districts affected and the number/severity of cases showing in OMS.

 Damage Assessment is a two-stage process.
 It begins with Preliminary Assessment and moves into Detailed Assessment.
 The goal of Preliminary Assessment is to quickly get trained employees into the field in areas where damage is suspected based on OMS information and incoming trouble calls.
 The information gathered during the Preliminary Assessment patrol is made available to the Operating Supervisors so that they can begin to deploy crews effectively.
-Preliminary Assessment information is also used by the ETR Development Supervisor to formulate the Global ETR and by the Field Resource Coordinator who will evaluate the need for additional/mutual aid resources.
+Preliminary Assessment information is also used by the ETR Development Coordinator to formulate the Global ETR and by the Field Resource Coordinator who will evaluate the need for additional/mutual aid resources.